joon6093/jpa-nplus1-detector/README.md

 # N+1 Query Detector for JPA (Hibernate)

+## ⚙️ Requirements
+To use the N+1 Query Detector, ensure that your project meets the following requirements.

+- **Spring Boot:** 3.0.0 or higher
+- **Java:** 17 or higher
+- **Hibernate:** 6.x (compatible with Spring Boot 3.x)

 ## 📦 Dependence
-To integrate the N+1 Query Detector into your project, follow the steps below depending on your build tool
+To integrate the N+1 Query Detector into your project, follow the steps below depending on your build tool.

 #### Gradle (build.gradle)